seangllghr/makepaper/README.md

 makepaper start
 ```

-At this time, live build is configured to launch the default APA-HTML build
-tool; future versions will allow other build tools to be selected on a
+The default build calls the `apa-html` script on `main.md`.
+Other build tools
-document-by-document basis using the `.makepaper` file in the document
+are selected on a document-by-document basis using the `.makepaper` file in the
-directory.
-Similarly, future versions will parse the `.makepaper` file when
+document directory.
+Two options are currently supported in the `.makepaper`
-`makepaper` is run without arguments.
-Since I haven't written the logic to do
-that configuration, I haven't decided how I'll structure the configuration file;
-JSON is plausible, but it might be much more simple than that.
+file, in shell variable syntax:

+- `buildtype=<build-type>`: Can be any supported backend script.
+- `document=<document-name>`: The path to the document to be built.

 ## Licensing and Such